What’s the definition of synthpop? Well, it’s pop music that uses synthesizers.

 More recently, there has also been his dark country project THE DARK FLOWERS, while he has also been releasing a series of ambient electronic albums, as well as establishing his own label Loki Records.

-Paul Statham kindly took time out of his busy schedule to answer some of The Electricity Club’s questions about his career outside of B-MOVIE…
+Paul Statham kindly took time out of his busy schedule to answer some questions about his career outside of B-MOVIE…

 What has motivated you to start Loki Records in the current climate?